harishvs/suttabot/README.md

 # Very rough beginnings of a bot which can answer questions based on Suttas:
+TODO: work on a chatbot

 ## To set up a development env follow these steps